iromli/iromli.github.io/content/blog/2022-05-17-dockerfile-copy-caveat.md

 COPY --from=builder /app/dist/ /var/lib/nginx/html/
 ```

-The structures are preserved correctly.
+The structures are preserved correctly then.

 ```plaintext
 /var/lib/nginx/html/